 - Milk (8 grams of protein per cup)

 Of course, be sure to talk with the senior’s health care provider before making any dietary adjustments.
-Once a dietary plan is approved, let Absolute Companion Care provide support by planning and cooking nourishing, appetizing meals, picking up food and making sure that the kitchen pantry and refrigerator are filled with nourishing meal and snack choices, offering encouragement to maintain an energetic lifestyle, and more – all leading to better health and wellness.
+Once a dietary plan is approved, let Absolute Companion Care, and our experts in elder care in Towson provide support by planning and cooking nourishing, appetizing meals, picking up food and making sure that the kitchen pantry and refrigerator are filled with nourishing meal and snack choices, offering encouragement to maintain an energetic lifestyle, and more – all leading to better health and wellness.

-Email us or call any time at 410-357-9640 to request a free in-home consultation for more information on our experienced home care services in Towson and the surrounding area for cherished loved ones.
+Email us or call any time at 410-357-9640 to request a free in-home consultation for more information on our experienced elder care in Towson and the surrounding area for cherished loved ones.